ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-04-5-use-cases-of-ai-based-recommendation-systems.md

 ### 2. Alternative products recommendation

 Sometimes it happens that a certain product is currently out of stock.
-This shouldn’t become a reason to let a user leave without any purchase.
+This shouldn't become a reason to let a user leave without any purchase.
 To prevent this, companies implement a smart recommendation system which suggests alternative options.
 Check this example from Urban Outfitters.

 ![Out of stock recommendations](https://issart.com/blog/wp-content/uploads/2019/12/Urban_outfitters.png)